tigerfarm/work/book/googlespreadsheets/README.md

    }
 }
 ````
 + In the script, enter your account SID (by replacing "your_account_SID") and auth token (by replacing "your_account_auth_token") into the script.
-You get these values from the first screen, when you log into the Twilio Console (http://twilio.com/console).Enter your Twilio phone number (by replacing "your_Twilio_phone_number") into the script, example: "+12223331234".
+You get these values from the first screen, when you log into the Twilio Console (http://twilio.com/console).
+Enter your Twilio phone number (by replacing "your_Twilio_phone_number") into the script, example: "+12223331234".
 + In the Google Spreadsheet Script Editor, click Select function and select sendAll.
 + Save the updates.
 + Run the script.
 Your messages will be sent.